Solomon, The King

 Solomon listened to them and then ordered the living child be cut in two, a half each!
 Immediately, the real mother objected while the lying mother agreed!
 The child was returned to its true mother.

 King Solomon is famously known for building the temple in Jerusalem with the Ark of the Covenant placed in the holy of holies.
-The temple was huge for its time, measured 90 x 30 and 45 feet high.
+The temple was huge for its time, measuring 90 x 30 and 45 feet high.
 It was built from a mixture of solid stone, cedarwood and precious metals with ornate structures throughout.

 King Solomon reigned from ca 970-931 BC.
 (1 Kings 1:1-48; 3:1-28)